jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-189.md

 - 2 are internal senses
 - 5 are the external senses

-The nerves which extend to the stomach, the oesophagus, the fauces, and the other internal parts that are subservient to our natural wants, constitute one of our internal senses.
+One of our internal senses is the natural appetite.
+These are made up of the nerves which extend to the stomach, the oesophagus, the fauces, and the other internal parts that are subservient to our natural wants.

-This is called the natural appetite (APPETITUS NATURALIS).
+The other internal sense embraces all the passions and affections, or emotions of the mind.
+Examples are joy, sadness, love, hate, and the like.

-The other internal sense, which embraces all the emotions (COMMOTIONES) of the mind or passions, and affections, as joy, sadness, love, hate, and the like, depends on the nerves which extend to the heart and the parts about the heart.
+This depends on the nerves which extend to the heart and the parts about the heart.
 These are exceedingly small.

 For example, when the blood happens to be pure and well tempered, it dilates in the heart more readily and strongly than usual.
 - This enlarges and moves the small nerves scattered around the orifices.